jeremytammik/the_building_coder_blog/a/2060_modeless_tutor.md

 ### DevCon CFP, Modeless Add-Ins and Leave

-I will be away a lot for ther rest of this year, and leave you with the following exciting mix of very good and very bad news:
+I will be away a most of the rest of this year, and leave you with the following exciting mix of very good and very bad news:

 - [DevCon Europe call for papers](#2)
 - [Retirement and away on leave](#3)